60-day money-back on any purchase

 • Could make a slice worse: If you weaken the grip too much, it could result in a slice; as I’ve mentioned, make sure the changes to your grip are subtle.

-• Lower clubhead speed: a golfer with a weaker grip will sometimes have a slower swing speed than those with a higher swing speed.
+• Lower clubhead speed: a golfer with a weaker grip will sometimes have a slower swing speed than those with a higher swing speed since they try to give themselves time to close the club face.

 When to Use a Weak Grip